 3.2 Terms defined in this supplement

-This supplement defines the following terms:
+This [supplement | Recommendation] defines the following terms:

 3.2.1 applicant: An entity (organization, individual, etc.) which requests the assignment of an identifier for an object (of interest) from a registration authority.

 3.2.2 candidate registration authority: An entity (government entity, private organization, general partnerships, unincorporated association, sole proprietorship[, individual]) which answers to a call for offers to become a registration authority.